Key Points

 CDD or VDD Multiple for age, SOPR or Realised PnL Ratio for behaviour, and exchange netflows or reserves to connect the read to venue liquidity.

 Weekly is usually enough.
-Daily checks can overreact to event-driven spikes.
+Daily checks can overreact to event-driven spikes and reclassification effects.